stonepros/stone/doc/rados/operations/crush-map-edits.rst

 Again, the special ``--enable-unsafe-tunables`` option is required.
-Further, as noted above, be careful running old versions of the ``ceph-osd`` daemon after reverting to legacy values as the feature bit is not perfectly enforced.
+Further, as noted above, be careful running old versions of the ``stone-osd`` daemon after reverting to legacy values as the feature bit is not perfectly enforced.

-.. _CRUSH - Controlled, Scalable, Decentralized Placement of Replicated Data: https://ceph.com/wp-content/uploads/2016/08/weil-crush-sc06.pdf
+.. _CRUSH - Controlled, Scalable, Decentralized Placement of Replicated Data: https://stone.com/wp-content/uploads/2016/08/weil-crush-sc06.pdf